 GDs for MBA admission are based on a variety of topics ranging from economics to business to current affairs, etc., so it’s important to keep yourself updated by developing the habit of reading newspapers and magazines.
 A good grip on general knowledge will give you the confidence to talk on any topic and improve your articulation.
 Here in this article, we have discussed the major do’s and don’ts of a group discussion, which one need to know and follow them at the time of GD round.

 What is a Group Discussion (GD) and how is it Helpful?

 Group Discussion or GD is an activity where a group of individuals put forward their viewpoints on a particular topic.
 The main purpose of a Group Discussion is to evaluate the candidates’ ability based on various skills such as subject knowledge, communication skills and aptitude to perform in a group or team.
 It provides a platform for students to go fearless, shed away shyness and improve their vocal.
 Moreover, it helps candidates open the doors of knowledge by exchanging ideas and opinions.

 What Does a Group Discussion (GD) Evaluate?

-Colleges and companies conduct Group Discussion (GD) round to evaluate an individual on the following aspects:
+Colleges and companies conduct Group Discussions (GD) round to evaluate an individual on the following aspects –

 - Communication skills